heavenlyblues/encrypt_keeper/README.md

 # Encrypt Keeper

-**Encrypt Keeper** is a symmetrical encryption and decryption tool designed to securely manage files and keys.
+**Encrypt Keeper** is a symmetric+key encryption and decryption tool designed to securely manage files and keys.
 The tool offers both basic encryption using a randomly generated key and password-based encryption using Scrypt for added security.
 Encrypt Keeper is built using Python and leverages the `cryptography` library, making it suitable for secure file handling with easy-to-use command-line options.

 ## Features